mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 Any valid React element can be used as the row detail, even another grid.

 The height of the detail panel content needs to be provided upfront.
-The grid assumes the value of 500px by default, however this can be configured by passing a function to the `getDetailPanelHeight` prop that returns the required height.
+The grid assumes the value of 500px by default however this can be configured by passing a function to the `getDetailPanelHeight` prop that returns the required height.
 Both props are called with a [`GridRowParams`](/api/data-grid/grid-row-params/) object, allowing you to return a different value for each row.

 ```tsx